puppetlabs/puppet-instruqt-tracks/pe-continously-deliver-lab-2-0/01-configure-module-pipeline/assignment.md

 1. On the Windows Workstation desktop, double-click the CD4PE shortcut.
      - If the browser window shows a connection privacy warning, bypass it by clicking **Advanced** > **Continue to cd4pe (unsafe)**.<br><br>
 1. Enter username `puppet@puppet.com` and password `puppetlabs`.
-    - If the browser doesn't recognize your keyboard input, copy the username and password from these instructions.<br><br>
+    - If the browser doesn't recognize your keyboard input, copy the username and password from these instructions.
+    - To see the full CD4PE interface, expand the browser window to full-size.<br><br>
 1. From the left navigation menu, navigate to **Code delivery** > **Modules**, and then click **Add module**.
 1. For each field, enter the following: